linode/docs/docs/guides/platform/vlan/how-to-create-a-private-network-with-linode-vlans-api/index.md

 ## What is a VLAN?

-Linode VLANs (Virtual Local Area Networks) are a completely free solution for enabling truly private networking in the cloud.
+Linode VLANs (Virtual Local Area Networks) are a completely free solution available to Linode Services used for enabling private networking in the cloud.
 Here are a few key features of VLANs:

 - **Privacy and security.** Linodes on the same account and in the same region can be added to a VLAN, allowing for private and secure communications between those Linodes.
 The public internet can also be disabled on a Linode to provide even more security.